 Caves.
-The furthest point from Rasdhoo.
-It’s a drift-dive with many caves at different depths.
-It has a wide variety of soft and hard corals.
-You can see up to see 6 lobsters!
+The farthest point from Rasdhoo.
+Drift dive with many caves at different depths.
+It features a wide variety of soft and hard corals.
+You can see a lot of lobsters!

 Hammerhead point.
-It’s one of few places in the Maldives where you can see sharks-hammers.
-Morning dive, which starts at 6:00.
-The chance to see sharks 50/50.
+One of the few places in the Maldives where you can see hammerhead sharks.
+Morning diving that starts at 6:00.
+Chance to see sharks 50/50.
 I tried several times – not lucky.

-The best way is to take a package of 8-10 dives and dive into the most popular places.
-You can make up to 3 dives per day.
+The perfect solution would be to take a package of 8-10 dives and dive into the most popular places.
+Up to 4 dives can be completed per day.

 – gift shops.
-There are 5 or 6 gift shops on the island.
+There are 6 gift shops on the island.
 There are lots of various souvenirs, everyone can find something to his liking.

 – several cafes.
 There are 4 local cafes (two more are coming) on the island, and what’s more, most of them are intended for tourists.

-– dive centres.
-There are 5 dive centers on the island.
-And one water sport center
+– dive centers.
+There are 8 dive centers on the island.
+And one water sports center

 – a bank;

-– ATM (your can withdraw rufies only, the service fee is 100 ryfiyaas, and it doesn’t matter how much money you’re going to take out);
+– ATM (you can withdraw rufies only, the service fee is 100 rufiyaa, and it doesn’t matter how much money you’re going to take out);

 – a branch office of the mobile network operator.